What Is Stonewalling And The Silent Treatment?

 Getty/jeffbergen

-Tips for protecting yourself emotionally in relationships
+Safeguarding yourself emotionally in relationships

 Stonewalling can be a frustrating and hurtful experience that can leave you feeling powerless and unheard.
-That’s why it can be useful to practice certain techniques that may help you protect yourself in relationships.
+That’s why it can be useful to practice certain techniques that may help you defend yourself in relationships.
 Note, however, that if your safety or well-being is at risk in a relationship due to stonewalling or other behaviors, it’s important to seek help and prioritize your safety.

 Communicating openly and honestly

 If you find that your partner, friend, or someone else in your life frequently shuts down when you try to communicate with them, trying some other communication tactics could be helpful.
-If they’re simply overwhelmed and not trying to manipulate you, expressing yourself calmly and gently using "I" statements, actively listening to whatever they may share, and taking time for breaks as needed could help.
+If they’re simply overwhelmed and not trying to manipulate you, expressing yourself calmly and gently using "I" statements, actively listening to whatever they may say, and taking time for breaks as needed could help.
 If you use such positive communication tactics with someone who continues to engage in stonewalling to the point where it becomes toxic, the situation may no longer be safe or possible to change.

 Establishing boundaries